ApiLogicServer/ApiLogicServer-src/api_logic_server_cli/prototypes/basic_demo/README.md

 &nbsp;

-#### 3. Transparent
+#### e.
+Transparent

 Rules are an executable design.
 Note they map exactly to our natural language design (shown in comments) - readable by business users.

-Optionally, you can use the Behave TDD approach to define tests, including the rules that execute.
-For more information, [click here](https://apilogicserver.github.io/Docs/Behave/).
+Optionally, you can use the Behave TDD approach to define tests, and the Rules Report will show the rules that execute for each test.
+For more information, [click here](https://apilogicserver.github.io/Docs/Behave-Logic-Report/).

 &nbsp;

 ## 3. Iterate with Rules and Python

 Not only are spreadsheet-like rules 40X more concise, they meaningfully simplify maintenance.
-Let's take an example.
+Let's take an example:

 >> Give a 10% discount for carbon-neutral products for 10 items or more.